How to Stop Ads and Pop-ups on iPad

 Software updates from Apple go hand in hand with the technological advancement of those in charge of online pop-ups and malware creation.
 Every system update contains multiple security patches that fix known issues and plug security holes.
 You have to regularly update your iPad’s operating system if you want to avoid vulnerabilities that can be used by bad actors.
 Security patches in Safari updates also refresh the list of ad-blocking filters, this way your browser knows better which elements of the page have to be removed from your view.

-Most of the users would agree that software updates help them to deal with malware and block online ads more efficiently.
+Most users would agree that software updates help them to deal with malware and block online ads more efficiently.
 However, of course, the theory saying that Apple reduces the speed and performance of iPads and iPhones with every new OS or device launched on the market has the right to life.
 For those not willing to opt-in for the newer versions of iOS or Safari, there is always an option to install AdLock — and protect their right to ad-free web browsing.